Chandigarh Kare Aashiqui: Production

 Principal photography commenced on 21 October 2020 in Chandigarh.
 Filming was wrapped up on 22 December 2020.

 Soundtrack

 The film's music is composed by Sachin–Jigar and Tanishk Bagchi while the lyrics are written by IP Singh, Priya Saraiya and Vayu.

-The song "Chandigarh Kare Aashiqui" is a remake of the same name song from the 2004 album Aashiqui by Jassi Sidhu and lyrics written by Madan Jalandhari.
+The song "Chandigarh Kare Aashiqui" is a remake of the song of the same name from the 2004 album Aashiqui by Jassi Sidhu and lyrics written by Madan Jalandhari.